 3 Politicians Working Toward Change

-Stephanie Chang (right)
+Stephanie Chang (above)

 Can the first Asian-American woman to be elected state rep to the Michigan Legislature keep her grassroots, community organizer soul intact while striking political bargains?